puzhang-ml/puzhang-ml.github.io/content/posts/score-based-generative-model/index.md

 #### Score Matching

-Instead of employing a DNN to represent $p_\theta(x)$ outright, we utilize the DNN to characterize the score function $s_\theta(x)$.
+Instead of using a DNN to represent $p_\theta(x)$, we utilize the DNN to model the score function $s_\theta(x)$.
 The goal now shifts to contrasting two vector fields associated with score functions.
 Subsequently, we can determine the disparity vectors for those vector pairs.
 Finally, by averaging over the densities of these disparity vectors, we derive a singular scalar-valued objective.
 This technique is recognized as the score matching algorithm.

 ![score-matching](images/score-matching.png)
 *<center><font size="3">Score Matching Algorithm(by Pu Zhang)</font></center>*